google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 }
 ```

-You do not need to understand all the details.
+You do not need to understand all the details, but in brief:
-The `main` function will be executed for every pixel that is rendered
+the `main` function will be executed for every pixel that is rendered
 and the output is a vector of 4 elements `(1.0, 0.0, 0.0, 1.0)`, where each element represents
 the red, green, blue, and alpha color components respectively (each in the range `0.0` to `1.0`).
 In this case, the output from `main` is always the color red.